Emma-R-Andersson-Lab/DeHaan-et-al-Trex_Cochlea/README.md

 # De Haan et al, Otic placode and neural crest barcoding reveals cochlear compartmentalization
-Any questions or support related to codes provided in this repositry please reach out to sandra.de.haan@ki.se
+Any questions or support related to codes provided in this repository please reach out to sandra.de.haan@ki.se

 This repository contains instructions to
 - extract CellIDs from individual Seurat objects needed for CloneID extraction using the Trex algorithm (notebook #1)